Alan Stephenson (Lead Guitar / Vocals)

 In 1968, Alan Stephenson left the group to pursue a solo career performing under the name Steve Allen.
 Peter Kennedy left about the same time to join Original Sin, and was replaced by Derek Archer from Stacey Grove.
 The group continued as a quartet from this point.

 In the later stages of the group, there were a few more line-up changes.
 Derek Archer was replaced by Lawrence Cooper.
-The drummers seat changed hands a few times with Kim Priest and Graham McFarlane doing stints.
+The drummers seat changed hands a few times with Kim Priest also from Stacey Grove and Graham McFarlane doing stints.

 In 1970, the band evolved into Tapestry, a popular club band.

-The Lost Soul can be found on the following compilation:-
+The Lost Soul can also be found on the following compilations:-

 New Zealand Music